Federal income tax brackets · Tax year 2026

 How do I calculate my 2026 tax?

 Apply each tax rate only to the income within that bracket.
-For example, a Single filer earning $75,000 in 2026 would owe approximately $11,212 in federal income tax (before credits), for an effective rate of 14.9%.
+For example, a Single filer with $75,000 of taxable income in 2026 would owe approximately $11,212 in federal income tax (before credits), for an effective rate of 14.9%.

 What is the difference between marginal and effective tax rate in 2026?